Welcome to today's edition of the Rush 24-7 podcast.

 So here's a montage of a bunch of drive-by media types.

-These snowpocalypses that have been going through DC and other extreme weather events are precisely what climate scientists have been predicting, fearing, and anticipating because of global warming.
+These snowpocalypses that have been going through D.C. and other extreme weather events are precisely what climate scientists have been predicting, fearing, and anticipating because of global warming.

-Some called it a snowpocalypse.
+Some called it the snowpocalypse.

 Snowpocalypse.